ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 **Capital Employed = Share Capital + Reserves + Long-term Debt**

 **What it measures:** How efficiently is the company using its capital to generate profits?

+Imagine two shop owners in the same market:
+- Shop A invested ₹10 lakh and earns ₹4 lakh/year
+- Shop B invested ₹30 lakh and earns ₹5 lakh/year

+Shop A has lower absolute profit but much higher ROCE.
+As a business owner, you would rather be Shop A.

 **Example Calculation:**